CraigChamberlain/SolarLunarDate/docs/my-calendar.md

       a: |
         ![Figure 1.](https://vectr.com/craigchamberlain11/d9InyNA1qX.svg?width=400&height=200&select=d1rjgmgOwa)

         12 complete lunar months have 354.36 days, 10.88 days less than the solar year.
-Depending on the age of the moon at the start of a solar year it may have 11 or 12 whole months and one or two partial month.
-Typically in a lunisolar calendar, this means that to preserve complete lunar month, year ends must be approximated to the end of a lunar month.
+Depending on the age of the moon at the start of a solar year it may have 11 or 12 whole months and one or two partial months.
+Typically in a lunisolar calendar, this means that to preserve complete a lunar month, year ends must be approximated to the end of a lunar month.
 If a lunisolar year typically has 12 lunar months then extra months must be added on particular years to make up for lost days, in the way leap days are added to years in the Gregorian Calendar.

-        However this forces the year to vary considerably in length and requires complex patterns to decide which year to add a month.
+        However this forces the year to vary considerably in length and requires complex patterns to decide in which year to add a month.
 This calendar will favour the complete solar year and split the months that fall over the start and end of a year.

         This is not completely unprecedented and is somewhat related to the concept of uncounted time.
 [Some Coast Salish peoples used a calendar of this kind.
 For instance, the Chehalis began their count of lunar months from the arrival of spawning chinook salmon (in Gregorian calendar October), and counted 10 months, leaving an uncounted period until the next chinook salmon run.](https://en.wikipedia.org/wiki/Lunisolar_calendar#With_uncounted_time)